Higher Level Skills

 How can you participate in the program?

-You can only access the Higher Level Skills program subsidy once, so it is important that you take the time to carefully consider your training options and compare different providers and their fees before committing to a course of study.
+Access to subsidised training under the Higher Level Skills program is limited, so it is important that you take the time to carefully consider your training options and compare different providers and their fees before committing to a course of study.

 Queensland Skills Gateway displays the courses available under the Higher Level Skills Program and will also provide information about what they cover, the careers they can lead to and the training providers approved to deliver them.
 For information on choosing a training provider, read our